zenflip/tradecraft/docs/does-a-stop-loss-help.md

 Let's say you want more exposure — 2× leverage.
 $800 × 2 = $1,600 position

-If price drops 25%, your loss on margin is $400.
+If price drops 25%, your leveraged loss is $400.
 That's still only 4% of your account.
 You've got plenty of room and zero chance of liquidation.